 "The position of the Museum remains unchanged.
-Discussions with Greece on a 'partnership with the Parthenon' are ongoing and constructive," the spokesman said, referring to negotiations that have been ongoing since November 2021 between the Greek government and British Museum's Trustee Chair, George Osborne.
+Discussions with Greece on a 'partnership for the Parthenon' are ongoing and constructive," the spokesman said, referring to negotiations that have been ongoing since November 2021 between the Greek government and British Museum's Trustee Chair, George Osborne.

-According to sources at the Museum, this week's diplomatic incident will not affect the development of the current talks.
+According to sources at the Museum, this week's diplomatic and communication incident will not affect the development of the talks.
 In fact, these sources expressed last night the "hope" that a deal between London and Athens will be reached "in the near future", suggesting that Osborne will continue to seek a solution with Mitsotakis.

-"We believe that a long-term collaboration of this kind will strike the right balance so that on the one hand we share our most important objects with audiences around the world, and on the other hand we preserve the integrity of the unique collection we have in the Museum," the British Museum spokesman added, indirectly referring to a "solution", which would result in the lending of the Sculptures to Greece.
+"We believe that a long-term collaboration of this kind will strike the right balance so that on the one hand we share our most important objects with audiences around the world, and on the other hand we preserve the integrity of the unique collection we have in the Museum," the British Museum spokesman added, indirectly referring to a "solution" of borrowing the Sculptures.